What value does Creative Writing add to my child’s ability to pass the 11+ exam?

 AE Publications’ series of Creative Writing workbooks is an excellent way to help children build up their creative writing skills.
 The workbooks help children to create interesting characters and learn how to structure their stories.
 The children are set their own writing tasks and, if they complete the whole series, they would have written and redrafted six stories.

-Enrolment for our January start 11+ preparation courses is open!
+Booking for our September 2025 courses is STILL open!